 Essential FAQs for Internationally Trained Nurses Pursuing Careers in Aged Care

 Q: My career has been in acute care or critical care.
-Does that impact my ability to work in aged care?
+Does that impact my ability to work in aged care (caring for elderly jobs)?

 Q: I’ve heard that if I work in aged care, I won’t be able to return to acute care.
 Is that true?